bcgov/bcstats-govt-service-locations/README.md

 ## How We Work

-The project team has been given permission by executive to do this work in the open based on:
+The project team has been given permission to do this work under the following conditions:

 1. No data is stored in GitHub
-2. The data used for this analysis step has no PI
+2. The data used for this analysis step has no personal identifiers and is not sensitive (i.e. no PI)
 3. Defaulting to the open follows our digital principles
-4. This will enable transparency
+4. This will enable transparency and reproducibility of the analysis

-If at any time the analysis changes to include data with personal information, we will convert the repo to bcgov-c GitHub.

 ## How to Contribute